gem5bootcamp/latin-america-2024/homework/cache-coherence/README.md

 ### Question 9

-Run using a crossbar latency of 1 cycle and 25 cycles (in addition to the 10 cycles that you have already run).
+Run using a `xbar_latency` of 1 cycle and 25 cycles (in addition to the 10 cycles that you have already run).

 As you increase the cache-to-cache latency, how does it affect the importance of the different optimizations?